Fr0st0007/Desktop-Manager/README.md

   - Safe to run repeatedly: once a file's sorted, it's no longer on the Desktop, so there's nothing left to re-match.
   - Files that don't match any category are left alone, unless you enable the optional "Other" catch-all folder.

-Some starter categories (Games, Editing, Documents) come pre-filled with example keywords — edit them or add your own.
+Some starter categories (Games, Documents) come pre-filled with example keywords — edit them or add your own.

 ## How to run